dJPoida/finite-faders/README.md

 # Finite Faders

-A Next.js PWA (Progressive Web App) for allocating finite capacity across priorities using a mixing desk interface.
+A Vite + React PWA (Progressive Web App) for allocating finite capacity across priorities using a mixing desk interface.
 Perfect for resource allocation, time management, budget distribution, or any scenario where you need to balance competing priorities within fixed constraints.

 ## Purpose & Objectives